uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Gives you the ability to have different published and draft data
   - Does not work well with GraphQL
   - Not working with UID and unique fields
+  - With Strapi version 5 introducing support for draft content versions, the majority of features offered by this plugin repository will become available as core features.
   - [Advanced Strapi Enhancement: Notum's Open-Source Plugins_202312](https://strapi.io/blog/elevating-strapi-notum-s-journey-in-creating-three-open-source-plugins)
     - the plugin still has some limitations like the inability to support unique fields and relations inside components
     - 🧐 the entities are still stored in the same database table but each of them is assigned a unique versioning identifier and a link to relevant locale.